MaTriXy/blog/source/_posts/2014-08-29-building-dynamic-custom-views.markdown

 });
 ```

-What this does is add invisible spacer views to the front and the back of the child content, allowing the appearance of the child content scrolling to the center of the view.
-Here's a diagram showing what I mean.

-{% img center /images/posts/building-dynamic-custom-views/scrolling-diagram-1.png %}

-You can see here that there is really never any empty space in the ScrollView, we just make it appear that way with empty views.

 This is a nice approach because it can be added onto any ScrollView in the code, without modifying your existing layouts (assuming the child of the ScrollView is a LinearLayout appropriately oriented).
 Throw this in a view helper and it can be as simple as `ViewHelper.addScrollingSpacers(scrollView);`.

-One downside of this approach is that we actually throw away a layout-measure-draw cycle.
+One downside of this approach is that we actually throw away a measure-layout-draw cycle.
 Remember that our OnPreDrawListener is called at the end of this cycle so that we know the width of our ScrollView.
-That means that the first time around, this is really a layout-measure-add-spacers-layout-measure-draw cycle.
+That means that the first time around, this is really a measure-layout-add-spacers-measure-layout-draw cycle.
 At the end of the day, since this only happens once, it's not generally a big deal, but it is something to note.

-But what if there was a way to add our spacers earlier in the layout-measure-draw cycle?
+But what if there was a way to add our spacers earlier in the measure-layout-draw cycle?

 ## onLayout